 Throw Pin Curls into a Plain Design Giving an Extra Something.

-Combine with Good Makeup Colors.
+Combine Good Makeup Colors.

-Go Marilyn with this Fifties Classic.
+Go Marilyn by Adopting Fifties Classics.

 Pin Curl Clips.

-The Classic Blonde Pixie.
+The Classic Flaxen Pixie.

 Hot Styled, Back Faded Undercut.

-How to create this look:
+How to create:

 Loose Waves and Highlights.